St Giles' Cathedral: 20th and 21st centuries

 In 1911, George V opened the newly constructed chapel of the knights of the Order of the Thistle at the south east corner of the church.

 Though the church had hosted a special service for the Church League for Women's Suffrage, Wallace Williamson’s refusal to pray for imprisoned suffragettes led to their supporters disrupting services during late 1913 and early 1914.

 Ninety-nine members of the congregation – including the assistant minister, Matthew Marshall – were killed in World War I. In 1917, St Giles' hosted the lying-in-state and funeral of Elsie Inglis, medical pioneer and member of the congregation.

 Ahead of the 1929 reunion of the United Free Church of Scotland and the Church of Scotland, the Church of Scotland (Property and Endowments) Act 1925 transferred ownership of St Giles' from the City of Edinburgh Council to the Church of Scotland.

 The church escaped World War II undamaged.
 The week after VE Day, the royal family attended a thanksgiving service in St Giles'.
 The Albany Aisle at the north west of the church was subsequently adapted to serve as a memorial chapel to the 39 members of the congregation killed in the conflict.

 To mark her first visit to Scotland since her coronation, Elizabeth II received the Honours of Scotland at a national service of thanksgiving in St Giles' on 24 June 1953.

 From 1973 to 2013, Gilleasbuig Macmillan served as minister of St Giles'.
 During Macmillan's incumbency, the church was restored and the interior reoriented around a central communion table, the interior floor was levelled and undercroft space was created by Bernard Feilden.

 St Giles' remains an active parish church as well as hosting concerts, special services, and events.
 In 2018, St Giles' was the fourth most popular visitor site in Scotland with over 1.3 million visitors that year.

 On 12 September 2022, the coffin of the late Queen Elizabeth II was taken to the cathedral for a service of thanksgiving, having travelled from Balmoral Castle to the Palace of Holyroodhouse the previous day.
 The Queen's coffin then lay at rest at the cathedral for 24 hours, guarded constantly by the Royal Company of Archers, allowing the people of Scotland to pay their respects.
-In the evening, the Queen's children; King Charles III, the Princess Royal, the Earl of Inverness and the Earl of Forfar held a vigil at the cathedral, a custom known as the Vigil of the Princes.
+In the evening, the Queen's children; King Charles III, the Princess Royal, the Earl of Inverness (later Andrew Mountbatten-Windsor) and the Earl of Forfar held a vigil at the cathedral, a custom known as the Vigil of the Princes.

+On 5 July 2023, the Honours of Scotland were presented to King Charles III in a ceremony held in St Giles' Cathedral.
+The ceremony was formally described as a National Service of Thanksgiving and Dedication to mark the coronation of King Charles III and Queen Camilla.